-We believe that regular attendance, inspirational school staff and focused learning will secure ‘Lifelong learners’ who make the right choices based on being a good citizen in our learning community.
-Having a varied, relevant and stimulating curriculum supports all children to achieve our vision.
-But our curriculum intent is more than this.
+We believe that regular attendance, punctuality, inspirational school staff and focused learning will secure ‘Lifelong Learners’ who make the right choices based on being a good and well- rounded member of our community.
+Having an ambitious, relevant and stimulating curriculum supports all children in achieving their full potential.

 Our curriculum has been designed to give all pupils the knowledge and skills to flourish as learners and be ready for the next stage of their lives.
 We have carefully adapted the curriculum, keeping in mind the needs and interests of all our children.
 Staff have created a clear, well- sequenced route to allow all children to build on their prior knowledge and skills.

 Children have the opportunity to explore a breadth of subjects through key substantive and disciplinary concepts and to transfer new knowledge to the long term memory.

 Our curriculum is ambitious for all children and promotes cultural capital via local and national visits, high- quality resources and first- hand experiences.
 We believe that reading is the gateway to all learning and this is at the centre of our curriculum.
 Starting in EYFS, we introduce the children to the world around them.
 This builds the awareness of their place and their role in the local and world community.
 We nurture the appreciation of diversity.
 We teach our children to celebrate everything they have in common and to respect the different points of view, traditions, religions and lifestyles.

 At the foundation everything we do at Thornhill are five values, which are the essence of our teaching and learning.
 These are embedded within the curriculum that we teach at Thornhill we believe that every child will leave our school with the following attributes.